+Additional Services

-Additional Services: Many homes offer Additional Services, which enhance daily living and social experiences such as an extended variety of meal and lifestyle options.
-The cost of these services is determined by each home and can vary within a particular home.
+Many Care Communities offer Additional Services, which enhance daily living and social experiences such as an extended variety of meal and lifestyle options.
+The cost of these services is determined by each Care Community and can vary within a particular Care Community.

+Extra Services

-Extra Services: Some homes have services that are attached to a specific bed as part of an agreement with the government.
+Some Care Communities have services that are attached to a specific bed as part of an agreement with the government.
 Residents who choose an Extra Services bed are required to pay the Extra Services fee.
-This fee is determined by each home in consultation with the government and can vary within a particular home.
+This fee is determined by each home in consultation with the government and can vary within a particular Care Community.